0Domlightning0/MachineLearningMDJ/Understanding.md

 ### Latitude

-For Math and Writing the weighting for latitude as a small but noticeabke difference
+For Math and Writing the weighting for latitude is the biggest difference in weights in the entire set, affecting math much more than writing

+For schools more North of Ontario